semuconsulting/pyrtcm/README.md

 The following examples are available in the /examples folder:

-1. `rtcmfile.py` - stream RTCM data from binary log file.
+1. `rtcmfile.py` - illustrates how to stream RTCM data from binary log file.
-2. `rtcmserial.py` - stream RTCM data from serial/UART port.
+2. `rtcmserial.py` - illustrates how to stream RTCM data from serial/UART port.
-3. `rtcmbuild.py` - construct RTCM payload from constituent datafields.
+3. `rtcmbuild.py` - illustrates how to construct RTCM payload from constituent datafields.

 ---
 ## <a name="extensibility">Extensibility</a>